enthusiastic-js/form-observer/docs/form-validity-observer/integrations/svelte.md

 </script>
 ```

-#### Function: `configure(name: string, errorMessages: SvelteValidationErrors<M>): SvelteFieldProps`
+#### Function: `configure<E>(name: string, errorMessages: SvelteValidationErrors<M, E>): SvelteFieldProps`

-An enhanced version of [`FormValidityObserver.configure`](../README.md#method-formvalidityobserverconfigurename-string-errormessages-validationerrorsm-void) for `Svelte`.
+An enhanced version of [`FormValidityObserver.configure`](../README.md#method-formvalidityobserverconfigureename-string-errormessages-validationerrorsm-e-void) for `Svelte`.
 In addition to configuring a field's error messages, it generates the props that should be applied to the field based on the provided arguments.

 > Note: If the field is _only_ using the browser's default error messages, it does _not_ need to be `configure`d.

-The `SvelteValidationErrors<M>` type is an enhanced version of the core [`ValidationErrors<M>`](../types.md#validationerrorsm) type.
+The `SvelteValidationErrors<M, E>` type is an enhanced version of the core [`ValidationErrors<M, E>`](../types.md#validationerrorsm-e) type.
 Here is how `SvelteValidationErrors` compares to `ValidationErrors`.

 ##### Properties That Mimic the `ValidationErrors` Properties